-Before we set out to outline the framework for a new health policy and identify the main issues to be tackled it is important to define the frame of reference of the health sector.
+Before we set out to outline the framework for a new health policy and identify the main issues to be tackled, it is important to define the frame of reference of the health sector.
 As pointed out earlier, for all practical purposes the health sector may be divided into the private sector and public sector, each with its specific features.
 To reemphasise, we had identified two set of dichotomies in the health sector, the curative (private sector) - preventive (public sector) dichotomy, and the rural (preventive) - urban (curative) dichotomy.
 It is extremely important to remove these dichotomies for universal coverage and equity considerations.
 Therefore the first step is to recognise the health sector as a single sector of a public - private mix with a social goal, and the second step is to consider health care as comprehensive without any social and geographical discrimination.
 Hence there is a need for organising the existing health care system under a universal umbrella for the delivery of primary care as per the rational needs of the people.
 Further it is important in this context to define the minimum which should be included under primary care.

 Primary care services should include at least the following:

-- ➤ General practitioner/family physician services for personal health care. - First level referral hospital care and basic specialist services, including dental and ophthalmic services. - Immunisation services against vaccine preventable diseases. - > Maternity services for safe pregnancy, delivery and postnatal care. - ➤ Pharmaceutical services supply of only rational and essential drugs as per accepted standards. - Epidemiological services including laboratory services, surveillance and control of major diseases with the aid of continuous surveys, information management and public health measures.
+(a) General practitioner/family physician services for personal health care.

+(b) First level referral hospital care and basic speciality (general medicine, general surgery, obstetrics and gynaecology, paediatrics and orthopaedic) services, including dental and ophthalmic services.

+(c) Immunisation services against vaccine preventable diseases.

+(d) Maternity services for safe pregnancy (or safe abortion), delivery and postnatal care.

+(e) Pharmaceutical services - supply of only rational and essential drugs as per accepted standards.

+(f) Epidemiological services including laboratory services, surveillance and control of major diseases with the aid of continuous surveys, information management and public health measures.

-- > Ambulance services.
+(g) Ambulance services.

-- Contraceptive services.
+(h) Contraceptive services.

-- > Health education.
+(i) Health education.

 The above listed components of primary care are the minimum that must be assured, if a universal health care system has to be effective and acceptable.
 The key to equity is the existence of a minimum decent level of provision, a floor that has to be firmly established.
-However, if this floor has to be stable certain ceilings will have to be maintained toughly, especially on urban health care budgets and hospital use (Abel-Smith,1977).
-This is important because human needs and demands can be excessive and irrational.
+However, if this floor has to be stable certain ceilings will have to be maintained toughly, especially on urban health care budgets and hospital use (Abel-Smith, 1977).
 Those wanting services beyond the established floor levels will have to seek it outside the system and/or at their own cost.